etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ddl-tool.md

 ## Overview

-The **DDLTool** can register a table on Etendo System through a Copilot chat.
+The **DDLTool** is a Python file that can register a table on Etendo System through a Copilot chat.
 It can also create a table on the database by adding mandatory columns and specific columns that the user wants.
+After all of these functionalities the tool create and register a window and a menu on the system for the data can be showed.

 ## Functionality

 The **DDLTool** works with modes, each for a specific action.
+Through the prompt, the assistant can infer the mode is needed to do the task request by the user, the tool has a variable that contains a list with the availables modes, and with the prompt the assistant choose wich is better for the task.

 Users can choose modes using the chat:

-- **REGISTER_TABLE:** Registers a table on the Etendo System, creating a table header on the system.
+- **REGISTER_TABLE:** This mode registers a table on the Etendo System, creating a table header.
 It requires a table name and a prefix of a module in development.
 The tool can infer fields like Java Class Name, Description, and Help.
-It uses a webhook to execute a Java file to check if a table name is already registered and then sets parameters with Etendo methods.
+This mode has a method that fis the java class name with a camelcase style.
+The tool uses a webhook to execute a Java file to check if a table name is already registered and then sets parameters with Etendo methods.

 - **CREATE_TABLE:** Creates a table on the database using the table name and prefix to build the query with mandatory columns and necessary constraints.
+The mandatory constraints with the ad_org and ad_client table are created withe a method that fix the name if these are longer that 32 characters.
 This query is executed in the database with an Etendo webhook that runs a Java file.

 - **ADD_COLUMN:** Similar to CREATE_TABLE mode, but modifies the previously created table instead of creating a new one.
-It chooses a data type for each column and infers if the column can have a null value or if it needs a default value.
+The tool has a list of acceptable data types for each column and this is chosen by the assistant, that also infers if the column can have a null value or if it needs a default value.
 If unsure, it waits for more information.
 It can generate the correct query if the column data type needs a constraint.

 - **REGISTER_COLUMNS:** Acts like REGISTER_TABLE and executes automatically after the ADD_COLUMN mode.
 It creates columns on Etendo System from the database by calling a webhook that runs a Java file.